marcelokeiti/aws-cloudformation/README.md

 # aws-cloudformation
-Here you will find a suggested architecture to deploy all your infrastructure in AWS.
-For organization purpose I separate the infrastructure related resources from the application related resources.
+Here you will find a suggested architecture to deploy all your resources in AWS.

 ## Infrastructure
+This template aimed to create the underline infrastructure in which other layers will be deployed.

 ![Infrastructure](/infrastructure/resources/infrastructure.jpg)

-## Application